 Sat and watched George Bush make his speech live from Washington.
 There is so much rhetoric and hypothesis on the TV . . . hard to know exactly what is going on.
 It’s exciting and very frightening that this is occurring in my lifetime and to think only a year ago I felt nothing of note would happen in my lifetime – In 12 months the Soviet Union changed beyond belief, the Berlin Wall came down, the face of Eastern Europe changed politically and just when it seemed the western world would unite in peace, the world is plunged into war at the hands of a lunatic called Saddam Hussein.

 I’ve just realised that some of the boys I went to school with could easily be currently serving in the Persian Gulf . . .
 Sobering!!
-First report of a US F/A-18 lost with the pilot dead.
+The first report of a US F/A-18 lost with the pilot dead.
 It’s not going to be all beer & skittles . . .

 Friday 18th January

-I feel that Iraq have over-estimated their capability: They seem to lack any real technology while a lot of the Americans forces involved are the ones who were in Central Europe, trained and expecting to fight the Soviets one day.
-I don’t believe the Iraqis have ever seen technology like the US have.
+I feel that Iraq has over-estimated their capability: They seem to lack any real technology while a lot of the Americans forces involved are the ones who were in Central Europe, trained and expecting to fight the Soviets one day.
+I don’t believe the Iraqis have ever seen technology like the US has.

 I am concerned about Jordan – they have expressed sadness that “brother Iraq” has been attacked by the US, on top of which, in Amman, all American news teams have been confined to their hotels. . . and haven’t Israel been quiet so far?!

-I can’t believe Iraq have launched a missile attack against Israel – they have shelled Tel Aviv and Haifa!!
+I can’t believe Iraq has launched a missile attack against Israel – they have shelled Tel Aviv and Haifa!!

 Saturday 19th January